LoStack/LoStack-Setup/readme.md

 ## Additional / Optional Config
+#### Authelia
+- You can edit `${CONFIGDIR}/authelia/configuration.yml` to add more advanced access control and other things to Authelia
+#### CoreDNS
+- Assuming you installed CoreDNS as the primary resolver, you can edit `${CONFIGFIR}/coredns/Corefile` modify how CoreDNS works.
+By default, it answers `*.DOMAIN.EXT` (or whatever you configured) with `${HOST_IP}`
 #### Traefik
 - If you want to add your own routes / configuration to Traefik, create a new .yml file in `${CONFIGDIR}/traefik`
     - You can create as many configuration files as you want in this folder.
 See [Traefik Configuration Overview](https://doc.traefik.io/traefik/getting-started/configuration-overview/) for more info.
     - LoStack does *NOT* use Traefik labeling to create routes - instead it loads the info from LoStack's own simplified labels.
 These populate LoStack's database on initial service launch, and the generated Traefik config is written to `${CONFIGDIR}/traefik/lostack-dynamic.yml`.
+- You should use `${CONFIGDIR}/traefik/dynamic.yml`for configuring Traefik options other than routing / services, such as middlware and advanced certificate handling.
+#### Certificates
+- By default, LoStack supports a base domain certificate, and wildcard certificate
+- With some modification you can supply Traefik with Cloudflare certificates, or use LetsEncrypt or certbot.
+    - Help needed!
+Let us know if you want to contribute guides for different certificate / proxy configuration guides!